 Before joining CII in 2006, she was a correspondent for Businessweek magazine for 25 years, including assignments in London, Tokyo and Washington, D.C.
 She earned an MSc. in International Relations from the London School of Economics, a B.A. in English and History from the University of Pennsylvania and CFA Institute’s Investment Foundations Certificate.

-Christine joined Deloitte’s SEC Services department in October 1999.
-Prior to joining Deloitte, Christine spent 8 years with the SEC in the Division of Corporation Finance.
-During her last four years with the SEC, Christine was an Associate Chief Accountant in the Division’s Office of the Chief Accountant.
+Prior to joining Deloitte in 1999, Christine spent eight years with the SEC in the Division of Corporation Finance.
+During her last four years with the SEC, she was an associate chief accountant in the division’s Office of the Chief Accountant.

 Jeanette M. Franzel served as Board Member of the Public Company Accounting Oversight Board (PCAOB) from 2012--2018.
 PCAOB’s mission is to oversee the audits of public companies and brokers and dealers to protect investors and further the public interest.
 As Board Member, Ms. Franzel provided strategic direction and review for all of PCAOB’s programs, including registration and inspections of CPA firms, enforcement, standard-setting, and research and analysis.